jeffnye-gh/cachegen/examples/1mb_l1/README.txt

 //    readmemh files are in ./input, used for sim initialization and some
 //    golden reference files.
 //
-// Structure is:
+// Verilog structure is:
 //
 //    top
+//      cache    dut0
+//        tags
+//        data array's
+//        status bits
-//      l1       dut
+//        fsm
 //        FIXME: add the rest
 //      mm       main memory
 // ----------------------------------------------------------------------